 Thunderball and the battles behind its film adaptations

 Goldfinger – how James Bond found his gadgets, girls, and groove

 From Russia With Love and its 2005 videogame remake

 Dr No, and James Bond’s long road to the big screen

 The long (ret)con

-In Spectre, the big double-headed retcon puts itself between us and that character, keeping us in the dark and playing obscurity for intrigue.
-Where Marvel Studios has made a phenomenon out of forever getting us excited for the next thing, the Bond franchise falters in this instance by feebly connecting old villains with more recent successes.
+And ultimately, it’s not the execution of Spectre’s big twist that rankles, but the creative choice itself.
+Newly empowered to use Blofeld and his goons, the filmmakers enthusiastically throw right back to the loose arc that ran through the earliest entries starring Sean Connery and George Lazenby.
+Where the much vaunted Marvel Studios model has made a phenomenon out of forever getting us excited for the next thing, the Bond franchise falters in this instance by feebly connecting villains from ancient history with more recent successes.